Ahmed-Naserelden/Weather-Site/README.md

 # Weather App

-### This Project Is a Web Application that Provides to us an Obation that We Can Know The Weather and in Any Place in Our Earth to Know the our Weather Or Befor Travel to any Country.
+### This Project Is a Web Application that Provides to us an Obtion that We Can Know The Weather and in Any Place in Our Earth to Know the our Weather Or Befor Travel to any Country.